Ceremony to Award Jean-Jacques Muyembe an Honorary Doctorate from the University of Montpellier

 Jean-Jacques Muyembe, co-discoverer of the Ebola virus

 Jean-Jacques Muyembe is a Congolese virologist born in 1942, best known for being one of the co-discoverers of the Ebola virus in 1976.
-A professor of microbiology at the Faculty of Medicine of the University of Kinshasa, he is also the director general of the National Institute for Biomedical Research (INRB) in the Democratic Republic of the Congo (DRC).
+A professor of microbiology at the Faculty of Medicine of the University of Kinshasa, he is also the director general of the National Institute for Biomedical Research (INRB) of the Democratic Republic of the Congo (DRC).
 Jean-Jacques Muyembe was part of the team at the Catholic mission hospital in Yambuku that investigated the first Ebola outbreak in 1976.
 In August 2019, a compound he developed in collaboration with American researchers proved effective against the Ebola virus.
 To mark the occasion, he will deliver a lecture titled “From the Discovery of the Ebola Virus to Its Control” on December 9 (during the degree conferral ceremony).

 Signing of the agreement for the Research Platform on Global Health in the Democratic Republic of the Congo” (PRISME DRC)

-This scientific collaboration platform aims to support the implementation of research projects, training initiatives, and national capacity-building efforts, developed through a collaborative effort among Congolese institutions (ANRS Emerging Infectious Diseases / IRD / INSERM / University of Montpellier / INRB / Ministry of Public Health of the Democratic Republic of the Congo / University of Kinshasa / French Embassy in the DRC).
+This scientific collaboration platform aims to promote the implementation of research projects, training initiatives, and national capacity-building efforts, developed through a collaborative effort among Congolese institutions (ANRS Emerging Infectious Diseases / IRD / INSERM / University of Montpellier / INRB / Ministry of Public Health of the Democratic Republic of the Congo / University of Kinshasa / French Embassy in the DRC).

-Practical information:
+Practical Information:

 Date: Friday, December 9, 2022, at 3:00 p.m.